Portfolio Toolbox

 Before analyzing this Roth conversion strategy, a discussion of effective tax rate is in order.
 You can calculate your effective tax rate by dividing your total tax by your total income:

-While the difference between marginal tax brackets can be 2% to 10%, when we plot the effective tax rate for all filing statuses, including the standard deduction, over a wide range of incomes you will notice a smooth line of rates between 0% and 37% (the highest marginal rate) with inflections (change in slope) where marginal rates change.
+While the difference between marginal Federal tax brackets can be 2% to 10%, when we plot the effective tax rate for all filing statuses, including the standard deduction, over a wide range of incomes you will notice a smooth line of rates between 0% and 37% (the highest marginal rate) with inflections (change in slope) where marginal rates change.
 Note that effective tax rates map to fixed dollar amounts for your filing status and your personal effective tax rate falls on one of the lines below.

 A common recommendation for Roth IRA conversions is to convert IRA money until you reach the next higher tax bracket (or inflection point).
-This seems like a reasonable recommendation if you want to make progress on your Roth conversions while minimizing the impact to your income tax for this year, however if you want to minimize your income tax over a lifetime you need to take a longer term approach.
+This seems like a reasonable approach if you want to make progress on your Roth conversions while minimizing the impact to your income tax for this year, however if you want to minimize your income tax over a lifetime you need to take a longer term approach.

 Roth Conversion Projection

-This Roth conversion tool projects the value of your IRA, Roth IRA and taxable accounts into the future based on rates of return you specify, and models the impact of a minimum effective tax rate (fixed dollar amount) on your projected Roth conversions and RMD distributions.
 Roth conversions are performed to increase your income to meet your minimum tax threshold.
 If your minimum effective tax rate is zero, then this tool only performs Roth IRA conversions to take advantage of your standard deduction.
 Income taxes are paid from your available taxable account balance using the tax rates above.
-You can change your minimum effective tax rate to your desired value to see how your projected after-tax portfolio is impacted.

 Name